1

 Backend Python and Backend Java are both popular server-side roles but differ in their typical use cases and industry focus.
 Python is favored for rapid development, data science, and startups, while Java is preferred for large-scale, enterprise applications.
 Your choice depends on the industry and project requirements.

-Can I do backend with Python?
+Can you do backend with Python?

-Is Python in demand for backend?
+Is Python backend in demand?

 More about Backend Python jobs